Milos is the most western island of the Greek Cyclades.

 ◊ Kleftiko: it is not exactly a beach and it can be reached only by boat during excursions.
 It is a landmark of the island, with remarkable rocks and turquoise water.

-More about the wonderful Milos beaches you can read here.
+You can read more about the wonderful Milos beaches here.

-And one of the best ways to see the beauty of Milos is by an organized sailing excursion.
+So one of the best ways to see the beauty of Milos is by an organized sailing excursion.
 If you have enough time, take this trip because sailing around the island is an unforgettable experience.
-More about this adventure you can see here.
+And for more information about this adventure click here.

 Adamas is the main port on the island, situated in a large and natural golf.

 Once it was a small village, founded by Crete refugees, but today it is the tourist center on the island.

 There you can find various types of accommodation, banks, post-office, doctors, tourist agencies.

 And of course, there are taverns, cafes, and shops with souvenirs and various products.

 As I have mentioned before, the main bus terminal is located in the center, and dock with yachts and boats for sailing excursions.
 Next to the port, there is a small beach Lagada, and on the other side is the long and sandy beach Papakinou.